-For ease of exposition, the paper employs a case study that views a particular challenge raised by behavioural economics from the perspective of the policymaker.
-Evidence has accumulated to suggest that "three-part tariffs", which are widespread in mobile telecommunications and residential broadband markets, exploit established behavioural phenomena and result in significant consumer detriment (Bar-Gill and Stone 2009; Grubb 2009; Lambrecht and Skiera 2006).
-The paper considers whether a policymaker, in view of this evidence, can employ the market failure framework to guide policy.
+For ease of exposition, the paper employs a detailed example in the form of a particular challenge currently facing consumer and competition policy in telecommunications markets.
+Evidence has accumulated to suggest that "three-part tariffs", which are widespread in mobile telephone and residential broadband markets, exploit established behavioural phenomena and result in significant consumer detriment (Bar-Gill and Stone 2009; Grubb 2009; Lambrecht and Skiera 2006).
+Whether and how policymakers might intervene in these markets in an effort to reduce this detriment provides a relevant case study for the discussion.